leverj/api/source/includes/_futuresexamples.md

 ## Liquidation
 ### Listen to liquidation events

-Make sure you are listening to `liquidation` after coneecting and registering successfully.
+Make sure you are listening to `liquidation` after connecting and registering successfully.
+You will be notified when any of your positions is liquidated.

 ```python